WhyNotHugo/python-barcode/README.rst

 ---------

 v0.5.0: Added new generate function to do all generation in one step.
+        Moved writer from a subpackage to a module (this breaks some existing code).

 v0.4.3: Fixed bug in new write method (related to PIL) and updated docs.